-Wayside Stand: Any structure or land on a farm used by the property owner, their family, or tenants to sell agricultural or horticultural produce, livestock, or merchandise principally produced on that farm, which is clearly an accessory use of the premises and does not change its character.
+Wayside Stand:-Any structure or land on a farm used for the sale, by the property owner or his, their family, or tenant, oftenants to sell agricultural or horticultural produce, livestock, or merchandise principally produced on said farm, but may include produce grown on other farms and accessory products, and that farm, which is clearly a secondaryan accessory use of the premises and does not change theits character thereof.
 Produce grown on other farms and accessory products also may be sold.